Jompra/Filtr/README.md

 CSS filters such as Grayscale, Contrast, Sepia, Saturation, and Blur add tweaking to the user's images that would be slow to update if done server side.
 In order to allow the user to download their image after front end edits have been made we had to use a canvas element.
 To make this easier to implement we used [Konva](https://konvajs.org/).
 I was able to implement drag and drop emojis and allow users to add exciting icons to their images as well as basic image filters.

 ![Front End Editing Options](https://github.com/Jompra/filtr/blob/master/Frontend-Editing.png)

 ## Task Splitting
 Purvi and I used Trello to ensure we didn't miss any features or bugs and meant that we were not at risk of working on the same feature at the same time.
 We both worked on every part of the app but we felt that it was important to lead features independently as this meant that features could be built quickly and efficiently.

 I took ownership of:
-* Proof of Concept for: Tint, Histogram, Artish Brush filters
+* Proof of Concept for Tint, Histogram, and Artish Brush filters
 * Image model routing
 * Ensuring text on memes were centered and sized depending on user's input.
 * Thumbnail generation